pairofcrocs/qbit-unraid-slowdown/README.md

 # qBit/unRaid Slowdown

 This script is designed to automate the management of a Plex media server, qBittorrent client, and an Unraid server.
 It checks the number of active streams on the Plex server and adjusts the speed mode of the qBittorrent client accordingly.
-It also provides functionality to pause or resume a parity check operation on the Unraid server.
+It also provides functionality to pause or resume a parity check operation on the Unraid server as well as pausing the mover and resuming when there are no streams (only if the mover was interrupted).

 ## Prerequisites